MicrosoftLearning/Configure-secure-access-to-workloads-with-Azure-virtual-networking-services/Instructions/Labs/LAB_02_security_groups.md

 1. Create a new **application security group** named **app-backend-asg** in the **East US** region by using the **RG1** resource group.

-> [!NOTE]
-> You are creating the application security group in the same region as the existing virtual network.
+>**Note**: You are creating the application security group in the same region as the existing virtual network.

     [Learn more about creating an application security group](https://docs.microsoft.com/azure/virtual-network/tutorial-filter-network-traffic#create-application-security-groups).